dogancanh/dogancanh/README.md

 ## 🧑‍💻 About Me

-  - 💼 Software Developer with experience in enterprise & product development
+  - 💼 Software Engineer with experience in enterprise & product development
   - 📱 Building iOS apps with **SwiftUI** and backends with **Node.js**
   - 🔧 Day-to-day: **.NET / C#**, **Oracle SQL & PL/SQL**, **React**
   - 🤖 AI enthusiast — integrating ML into real-world products